wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.8.2 =
+* [New] The IP to hostname conversion feature now stores in the database the information it calculates, to avoid querying the DNS server over and over again.
+* [Update] The opt-out banner is now loaded dynamically, to address HTML caching issues.
+Thank you, [fuchsws](https://wordpress.org/support/topic/opt-out-message-vs-html-cache).

 = 4.7.8.1 =
 * [New] The Customizer now has its own access control settings.
 This allows admins to control in a more granular way who can do what.
 * [Update] If you have an existing opt-in mechanism, asking your users if they want to be tracked, you can now configure Slimstat to use that cookie to determine if a given pageview should be recorded or not.